Queen holds face-to-face audience with poet Grace Nichols

 The Queen has met the Guyanese poet Grace Nichols as she carried out another face-to-face engagement.

-The monarch welcomed Nichols to her Windsor Castle home to present her with the Queen’s Gold Medal for Poetry on Wednesday.
+The monarch welcomed Nichols to her Windsor Castle home to present her with the Queen’s Gold Medal for Poetry.

 They were joined by the Poet Laureate Simon Armitage, who chaired the Poetry Medal Committee, which unanimously recommended the writer as the winner of the prestigious award.